Magnusson-Institute/miff/README.md

 track the version number.
 If you are working on development you will want to leave this patch unapplied.
 Before creating a release/update, set the appropriate version number in this patch and create a matching tag on Github.

+These features are controlled by the mozconfig files, one for each file.
+The mozilla build tool will only use the mozconfig if the build is run like
+so: ```env MOZCONFIG="path/to/mozconfig" ./mach build```.

+Any changes to mozconfig or the version number trigger a full build.

 And you should have a working, re-branded Firefox.